2622NSW/wleague1718/README.md

 # WLeague1718

-Data from the WLeague season (57 games) Australia.
+Data from the WLeague season in Australia (n=57 games).

 Goal scoring patterns and game outcomes